QuiltMC/rfcs/loader/0002-quilt.mod.json.md

 Strings with defined formats such as [the version field](#the-version-field) can instead supply a string matching the regex `^\$\{[a-zA-Z_$][a-zA-Z\d_$]*\}$` in a development environment to be replaced on build.
 The quilt-gradle plugin defines usage of the value `${version}` as a placeholder for the version declared in gradle.properties.

 ## Dependency Objects
 A dependency object defines what mods/plugins a given mod depends on or breaks.
 It can be represented as either an object containing at least [the `id` field](#the-id-field-1), a string mod identifier in the form of either `mavenGroup:modId` or `modId`, or an array of dependency objects.
-If an array of dependency objects is provided, the dependency matches if it matches ANY of the dependency objects.
+If an array of dependency objects is provided, the dependency matches if it matches ANY of the dependency objects for the "depends" field, and ALL for the "breaks" field.

 ### The `id` field
 | Type   | Required |